 Unseen Infrastructures: post-colonial migration, unseen labour and maintenance and repair in British cities

-My research project sits at the intersection of migration studies, critical thinking around infrastructure and maintenance, and decolonial theory.
-It aims to examine the relationships between post-colonial migration, unseen labour, maintenance and repair of (public) infrastructure, and the reproduction of racialized identities and spaces in British cities.
-Intended research will comprise detailed ethnographies with people from various migrant backgrounds working in industries which support and maintain daily life in the UK, for example cleaning, care work and warehouse and packaging.
+The research comprised detailed ethnographies with people from various migrant backgrounds working in industries which support and maintain daily life in the UK, for example cleaning, care work and warehouse and packaging.

-The research will also shed light on the infrastructures which support and sustain migrant communities in British cities, as well as the infrastructures which regulate and order their experiences, working conditions and identities.
+The research also shed light on the infrastructures that support and sustain migrant communities in British cities, as well as the infrastructures which regulate and order their experiences, working conditions and identities.

-Focus on migrant groups is intended to explore the intertwining of contemporary urban life with relations and networks of movement established during the period of British colonialism, and to draw attention to the ways in which these legacies continue to shape and contribute to urban life in Britain today.
+A focus on migrant groups explored the intertwining of contemporary urban life with relations and networks of movement established during the period of British colonialism, and drew attention to the ways in which these legacies continue to shape and contribute to urban life in Britain today.

 Newton International Fellowships